 I feel confident as we stride off towards the glittering future of me catching my flight.

 We cross the bridge and the concourse and the plaza in front of the station and the road to the battered looking taxi van.
 By this time, business completed, I finally notice that the strong, tall porter, is somewhat short of limbs.
 That’ll be why the bag was lifted onto his head – he’s only got one arm.
 Though to be fair, communal lifting of cases is often the way with porters.
 That way they can carry one on their heads, and have one lifted onto each arm.
 It’s a sight to see.

-Anyway, he certainly didn’t seem to consider himself to be disabled and marched on sharply so that soon we arrive at the knackered old taxi.
+Anyway, he certainly didn’t seem to consider himself to be disadvantaged in any way and we march on sharply and soon arrive at the knackered old taxi.
 The bag goes in, the driver starts limbering up and doing stretches so he’s ready for the traffic dodges to get us there fast.

 I hand over 100 rupees to the porter.
 Which is more than the going rate in Bangalore, but I’ve been assured is the Delhi rate for one bag.